valdisiljuconoks/LocalizationProvider/README.md

 * Easy resource registrations via code
 * Supports hierarchical resource organization (with help of child classes)
 * Administration UI for editors to change or add new translations for required languages

-## Upgrade to v7?

-Please read more details in [this blog post](https://tech-fellow.eu/2022/01/23/dblocalizationprovider-for-optimizely/)!

-## What was new in v6?
-Please [refer to this post](https://tech-fellow.eu/2020/02/22/localization-provider-major-6/) to read more about new features in v6.

 ## Source Code Repos
 The whole package of libraries is split into multiple git repos (with submodule linkage in between).
 Below is list of all related repositories: